 At a board of directors meeting on October 4, 2006, Mr. Siebert expressed his recommendation that the board approve lowering the conversion price to \$.80 in order to be able to obtain the additional funds.
 The board discussed the bridge financing of \$1,300,000 in promissory notes which had been completed in June 2006, the noteholders who expected to convert their notes into the series C preferred stock, and the restrictions on future equity sales by us in the bridge financing purchase agreement that necessitated finalizing promptly the series C preferred stock offering.
 After discussion, Mr. Siebert made a motion to approve the funding.
-The motion was approved unanimously, with the exception of Gerald Eppner who abstained.
+The motion was approved unanimously, with the exception of Gerald Eppner, a director who resigned from the board of directors on January 31, 2007, who abstained.
 Mr. Eppner stated that he understood the benefits of the economics of the transaction and the Company's need to proceed so quickly, but that he did not wish to vote in favor.

 At a board meeting held on October 11, 2006, the board members discussed the series C preferred stock private placement.
-Mr. Eppner stated in his view that it would be desirable to review the sequence of events in this transaction to assure proper guidelines for corporate governance and to determine if disclosure or other issues needed to be considered.
+Mr. Eppner, a director who resigned from the board of directors on January 31, 2007, stated in his view that it would be desirable to review the sequence of events in this transaction to assure proper guidelines for corporate governance and to determine if disclosure or other issues needed to be considered.
 At a board meeting held on October 26, 2006, it was discussed that a subcommittee of the audit committee, whose members would be Mr. Eppner and Alan Carus, would review certain issues related to the series C preferred stock private placement.